Northside School (Fargo, Texas)

-Northside School is a public high school located approximately 3 miles southeast of Vernon, Texas (USA).
+Northside School is a public high school located approximately 12 miles north of Vernon, Texas (USA).
 It is part of the Northside Independent School District located in northwestern Wilbarger County.
 As the school has a Vernon, Texas mailing address, it is often referred to as Vernon Northside.
 In 2017, the school was rated "Met Standard" by the Texas Education Agency, with a 1-Star Distinction for Academic Achievement in Science.

 Athletics

 The Northside Indians compete in the following sports: